dev-anmu/neural-network-development-platform/README.md

 ## Educational Resources

+The project includes two guided exercises in the `/exercise` directory:

+1. **Exercise 1 - Titanic Survival Classification**: A beginner-friendly classification task to predict passenger survival on the Titanic.
+2. **Exercise 2 - Boston Housing Regression**: A more advanced regression task to predict housing prices in Boston.

-The project includes exercise materials (`/exercise` directory) with guided problems like the Titanic survival prediction task.
-These exercises help users learn neural network concepts while simultaneously mastering the platform by solving real-world machine learning problems.
+These step-by-step exercises help users learn neural network concepts while mastering the platform through real-world machine learning problems.
+Complete Exercise 1 before moving to Exercise 2 for a progressive learning experience.

 ## License